jpaluska/heart_disease_prediction/README.md

 The final tuned SVM model with polynomial features achieved an accuracy of 94% on the test set, even with added noise.
 The model's performance was validated using cross-validation with data shuffling.

+It's important to note that overfitting may still be a concern in this project.
+The high accuracy achieved by the models, especially on the training data, should be interpreted with caution.
+Further validation of new, unseen data would be necessary to assess the models' true generalization capability.

 ## Usage

 The trained model is packaged and can be used to predict the risk of heart disease for new patients.
 A sample function `predict_heart_disease` is provided, which takes in patient attributes and returns the predicted risk.